ankrutik/notes/aws/solutions_arch_cert/notes.md

 - needs to be **universally unique or unique gobally**; universal namespace
 - URL or web address created for it
 - HTTP 200 code received if upload is successful
-- by default newly created bucket is private
+- by default, **newly created bucket is private**
 - **Access logs** can be configured to be stored on another bucket in same or different account
 - Maximum **100 buckets allowed per account**
 - Restricting bucket access:
-  - bucket policies
+  - bucket level policies
-  - object policies
+  - object level policies
-  - IAM policies to users and groups
+  - IAM policies applied to users and groups

 ## Object